initxuan/Command2Vec/README.md

 ### Datasets:
 <p align="justify">The code takes two input folders('edges' and 'nodes') with txt files. </p>

-<p align="justify">Every file in folder 'edges' is a set of edges of a graph and files have a numeric index as a name.
-The structure of the file is as follows</p>
+<p align="justify">Every txt file in folder 'edges' is a set of edges of a graph and each txt file was named with an unique sequential number.
+The structure of the txt file is as follows</p>

 ```
 start-point-number end-point-number
 ```

-<p align="justify">Every file in folder 'nodes' is a set of nodes of a graph and files have a numeric index as a name.
-The index of edge file and node file of the same graph is the same.
-The structure of the file is as follows</p>
+<p align="justify">Every txt file in folder 'nodes' is a set of nodes of a graph and each txt file was named with an unique sequential number corresponding to name of txt file in edges folder.
+The structure of the txt file is as follows</p>

 ```
 the-point-number binary-form-of-the-number corresponding-command-name
 ```

-<p align="justify">The dataset used in the paper is in the folders 'edges' and 'nodes'</p>
+<p align="justify">The dataset used in the paper is in the folders of 'edges' and 'nodes'</p>

 ### Options:

-Learning of the command-graph embedding is handled by the `./Command2Vec.py` script which provides the following command line arguments
+Learning of Command-graph embedding is handled by the `./Command2Vec.py` script which provides the following command line arguments

 #### Input and output options